ashleyrabanales/predictive_analytics/README.md

 COURSE OBJECTIVES:
 Upon completion of the course, students should be able to
 - Model and forecast time series data.
-- Understand different data types and identify the correct model for data analysis.
+- Understand different data types and identify the correct model for data analysis in R.
 - Deal with messy data that have missingness or censored observations.
 - Feel comfortable with analyzing real-world data sets and providing business insights.